CarloPN/sprout-test/README.md

         c.
 Chromedriver (Latest version)
         d.
 Visual Studio Code or VSCode (Recommended compiler)
 2. Any errors in running, feel free to contact me at cpnarido@yahoo.com
-3. To begin testing, just type "npm run wdio"
+3. To begin testing, just type "npm run wdio" via Terminal (if running through VSCode)
 4. After testing, check Terminal (if running through VSCode) to see JSON report of the test.